Magnetohydrodynamics: Extensions

-Electron Magnetohydrodynamics (EMHD) describes small scales plasmas when electron motion is much faster than the ion one.
-The main effects are changes in conservation laws, additional resistivity, importance of electron inertia.
-Many effects of Electron MHD are similar to effects of the Two fluid MHD and the Hall MHD.
-EMHD is especially important for z-pinch, magnetic reconnection, ion thrusters, neutron stars, and plasma switches.
+Electron magnetohydrodynamics (EMHD) describes small-scale plasmas in which electron motion is much faster than the ion motion.
+The main effects are changes in conservation laws, additional resistivity, and the importance of electron inertia.
+Many effects of Electron MHD are similar to those of two-fluid MHD and Hall MHD.
+EMHD is especially important for z-pinches, magnetic reconnection, ion thrusters, neutron stars, and plasma switches.